unpc2026/diaryasprogrammer/PHP.md

     3. Request Passed to PHP Interpreter :
        The web server does not process PHP code itself.
 Instead, it uses a Server API (SAPI) like FastCGI, CGI, or mod_php to pass the request and the PHP file to the PHP interpreter (or PHP engine).
     4. PHP Code Execution :
-       The PHP interpreter reads and executes the script, line by line (or compiles it to bytecode and runs it, especially with optimizations like OPcache).
-During this process, PHP can :
+       The PHP interpreter reads and executes the script line by line through stages called lexing, parsing, compilation (into Opcode), and execution.
+During the execution stage, PHP can perform various tasks :
        1. Perform server-side logic and calculations.
        2. Process form data
        3. Interact with a database (e.g., MySQL) using SQL queries to fetch/retrieve/store data.